diksha6971/Diksha6971/README.md

 👩‍💻 About Me

 Hello!
-I'm Diksha, a fresher and aspiring Data Analyst with a strong foundation in data analysis and visualization.
+I'm Diksha, experienced Web Developer with a strong background in building Shopify applications.
+Lately, I’ve discovered a deep passion for Data Analysis.
+I've upskilled myself in tools like Excel, SQL, Python, and Power BI, and now focus on turning raw data into actionable insights to drive business growth.
 I recently completed a Codebasics Bootcamp, where I built several hands-on projects using real-world business scenarios.

 I’ve worked extensively with: